adscorp100/mdhomecarebuild/src/content/blog/ndis-provider-application-process-guide-2025.md

 - New streamlined pathways are available in 2025 for sole practitioners and allied health providers

 ## Is NDIS Provider Registration Right for You?
-Before embarking on the registration process, carefully consider whether becoming a registered NDIS provider aligns with your business goals:
+Before embarking on the registration process, carefully consider whether becoming a registered NDIS provider aligns with your business goals.
+This process is a key part of [starting a successful NDIS business](/blog/how-to-start-a-successful-ndis-business-in-australia-the-ultimate-2025-guide).

 ### Benefits of Registration
 - Access to all NDIS participants, including agency-managed (approximately 40% of participants)